Albert Network Monitoring and Management

-CIS offers network security monitoring services through a solution referred to as Albert.
+CIS offers network security monitoring and management services through a solution referred to as Albert.
 This service is available to U.S. State, Local, Tribal, and Territorial governments.

 Albert provides network security alerts for both traditional and advanced network threats, helping organizations identify malicious activity.
 This cost-effective Intrusion Detection System (IDS) uses open source software combined with the expertise of the CIS 24x7 Security Operations Center (SOC) to provide enhanced monitoring capabilities and notifications of malicious activity.